cardano-foundation/developer-portal/docs/native-tokens/minting.md

 ![img](https://ucarecdn.com/75b79657-9f94-41b9-9426-7a65245f14ee/multiassetdiagram.png)

-For this section we will be using the testnet.
-The only difference to minting native assets in the mainnet will be that you need to substitute the network variable with mainnet, instead of testnet.

-### What we are going to do

-Here's a brief explanation what we're going to do with the cardano-cli:
+This will be the steps we need to take in order to complete the whole lifecycle:

 1. Set everything up
 2. Build a new address and keys